twocaretcat/Game-Maps/README.md

 > I've marked this project as [UNMAINTAINED](https://unmaintained.tech/) because it hasn't seen an update in a while.
 You can still fork/download/use this project at your own risk, but I won't be able to provide support or updates.

+## 🧾 License
+This project is licensed under the Mozilla Public License 2.0.
+See [LICENSE](LICENSE) for details.

 ## 💕 Funding

 Find this project useful?
 [Sponsoring me](https://johng.io/funding) will help me cover costs and **_commit_** more time to open-source.